-Langenwang is situated at an altitude of 637 m in the upper Mürz valley in the disctrict Bruck-Mürzzuschlag of Styria.
+Langenwang is situated at an elevation of 637 m in the upper Mürz valley in the disctrict Bruck-Mürzzuschlag of Styria.
 The municipality has a population of about 4,000 (2011).

 Langenwang was first mentioned in a document of 1232.
 The municipality as an independent body was founded in 1850.
 In 1940 the village of Hönigsberg was separated from Langenwang and was incorporated into Mürzzuschlag.
 On 1 January 1972 Langenwang officially obtained the status of a market town.